Amazon Kindle Scribe vs ReMarkable 2: What's the difference?

 There are similarities and differences between both of these devices.
 The main takeaway is that their different sizes will make them slightly different experiences.

 Amazon's Kindle Scribe is a little wider, but shorter than the ReMarkable, giving it a wider aspect.

-From looking at it front-on, you can see that where the ReMarkable 2 has a chunkier 'chin' beneath the display, Amazon's has an even bezel around three sides and - instead - there's a thicker bezel on the left side of the screen, ideal for gripping on to with a thumb.
+From looking at it front-on, you can see that where the ReMarkable 2 has a chunkier 'chin' beneath the display, Amazon's has an even bezel around three sides and - instead - there's a thicker bezel on the left side of the screen, ideal for gripping on to with a thumb, or resting the side of your palm on when writing.
+And since it rotates the interface automatically, you can have it on the left or the right.

 What's interesting about the bezel - or frame - is that Amazon went with its iconic black frame, marking a clear contrast between the display area and the frame, where ReMarkable has made the front the same colour as the display, so that it blends in a little more.

-It is worth noting that ReMarkable's tablet is more than 1mm thinner, and is 30 grams lighter, which will make it feel more nimble in the hand.
+It is worth noting that ReMarkable's tablet is more than 1mm thinner, and is 30 grams lighter, which makes it feel a little more nimble in the hand.
 Both devices have four small rubber feet on the rear to stop them sliding around when placed face-up on a surface for writing or drawing.

 Both devices are primarily designed to be controlled using the touchscreen on the front, and so only have their respective power/wake buttons.
 Both also have USB-C ports for charging and file transfer.